64kramsystem/zfs-installer/README.md

 All the ZFS RAID types are supported, with any arbitrary number of disks.
 An EFI partition is created on each disk, for redundancy purposes.

-It's fairly easy to extend the program to support other Debian-based operating systems (e.g. older/newer Ubuntu's, etc.) - the project is (very) open to feature requests.
+It's fairly easy to extend the program to support other Ubuntu-based operating systems - the project is open to feature requests.

 ## Comparison with Ubuntu built-in installer